RevolutionTech/bg-teach/src/teaches/western-legends.md

 - [ ] Fight
   - [ ] Target must be in the same space
   - [ ] Declare Arrest, Duel, or Rob (different rewards)
-  - [ ] To Arrest, active player must have 1+ Marshal points, target must have 1+ Wanted points
+    - [ ] Arrests can only be performed by Marshals to Wanted players
   - [ ] Active player chooses 1 poker card facedown
   - [ ] Targeted player may decline, active player immediately wins
   - [ ] If target fights, they choose 1 poker card facedown